DATA PROTECTION POLICY AND PROCEDURES

 Computer based decisions about you and if you are ‘profiled’

-You have the right to object about decisions being made about you solely by automated means (by a computer and not a human being), unless it is required for any contract you have entered, required by law, or you have consented to it.
-You also have the right to object if you are being ‘profiled’.
+You have the right to object about decisions being made about you by automated means (by a computer and not a human being), unless it is required for any contract you have entered, required by law, or you have consented to it.
+You also have the right to object if you are being ‘profiled.’
 Profiling is where decisions are made about you based on certain things in your personal information.

 If you have concerns regarding automated decision making, or profiling, please contact the school who will advise you about how your information is being used.

-- Who will we share your personal information with?
+1. Who will we share your personal information with?

 As explained in our service specific notices we use a range of companies and partners to either store personal information or to manage it for us.
-Where we have these arrangements there is always a contract, memorandum of understanding or information sharing protocol in place to ensure that the school complies with data protection law.
-We complete data privacy impact assessments before we share personal information to ensure compliance with the law.
+Where we have these arrangements there is always a contract, memorandum of understanding or information sharing protocol in place to ensure that the school complies with information protection law.
+We complete privacy impact assessments before we share personal information to ensure their compliance with the law.

 We may also share your personal information when we feel there is a good reason that is more important than protecting your confidentiality.
 This does not happen often, but we may share your information:

-- To find and stop crime or fraud; or
+• To find and stop crime or fraud; or

-- if there are serious risks to the public, our staff or to other professionals; or
+• if there are serious risks to the public, our staff or to other professionals; or

-- to protect a child.
+• to protect a child.

 The law does not allow us to share your information without your permission, unless there is proof that someone is at risk, or it is required by law.
 This risk must be serious before we can go against your right to confidentiality.
 When we are worried about physical safety or we feel that we need to take action to protect someone from being harmed in other ways, we will discuss this with you and, if possible, get your permission to tell others about your situation.
 We may still share your information if we believe the risk to others is serious enough to do so.